Year of Publication

 After a review of other organizations’ data systems and analysis of responses from the survey, it appears that the MyScouting website and the data system currently used by the Boy Scouts of America could be improved to better serve the needs of the volunteers and youth involved in scouting.
 If key improvements were to be made, they could reduce the information costs to the organization, lessen the time needed to track current data and improve its accuracy, and would also provide better support to members of the organization.

 Combs, Donald H. III, "MyScouting: An Assessment of User Satisfaction and Suggestions for Improvement" (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 3.